yahoo/bgdocs/doc-site/content/en/jvm/tutorial-3.md

 And when we add a way to remove items we will need to involve another code-path.
 This type of spread out logic is a real challenge for developers.
 It is incredibly easy to miss a case.

-But, as we said above, the Behavior Graph implementation combines the remaining count functionality into one place.
-There is only one place to read to understand it.
-There is only one place to change it.

-Production software is significantly more complex than this trivial example.
 Most developers are swimming in control flows like this.

+But, as we said above, the Behavior Graph implementation combines the remaining count functionality into a single block of code.
-Behavior Graph lets us collect the "what" and the "why" all together in the same behavior.
+Behavior Graph lets us collect the "what" _and_ the "why" together in the same behavior.
-The problem literally disappears.

 ## Deleting Items